10 Fall Internships for High School Students

 Eligibility: You must be a New York City Resident, enrolled in high school, 16 years old or older, and have current working papers at the time of application.

 The internship opportunity with Congressman Scott Peters' office is designed for students interested in political science.
-As an intern, you'll take on a range of responsibilities, including everyday office tasks like handling phone calls, composing letters, and addressing constituent inquiries.
-You may also have the chance to assist with and make meaningful contributions to constituent casework and important District-based projects, which offer ample opportunities for community outreach and engagement.
+As an intern, you'll take on a range of responsibilities, including handling phone calls, composing letters, and addressing constituent inquiries.
+You may also have the chance to make meaningful contributions to constituent casework and important District-based projects.
+This internship focuses on engaging with the local community, offering opportunities to connect with residents and acquire insights into the workings of legislation.
+You will benefit from the guidance and mentorship of Congressman Peters' team.

 Stipend: $15/hour